OK you bought a tig welder, you bought a tig welding torch, and you got some tungsten electrodes.

 E70s2 mild steel tig welding rod - use for welding 4130 chromoly tubing, all mild steel, and even cast steel. (tip....if you have a roll of bare mig wire like e70s3 or e70s6, it will work great in a pinch...just snip some off and straighten...or better yet if its too small, double it up and chuck it up in a cordless drill and twist it tight so you wont have to feed so much wire)

-there are others like 316L and if you know what you are welding, its best to use a match.
+there are a lot of other stainless steel filler rods, like 316L, 321 and others and if you know what you are welding, its best to use a match.

 Hastelloy W - this is all I need for welding steels that I am not sure of and a whole bunch of other stuff like... stainless steel of unknown grade to carbon steel? use Hast W

 Tool steel welded to Stellite? use Hast W.

 When you know it is some type of steel, but you are not completely sure exactly what grade of steel...., Hastelloy W covers a multitude of sins.

 CYA note: if it is a critical weld, you need to know what kind of steel you are welding